 We recommend you start with government trade data and economic statistics, which are usually up-to-date and the most accurate.
 Be wary of sources from websites that could have tainted the stats for financial gain, or for PR or SEO purposes.

 How can you possibly talk to all those potential buyers in your target markets, let alone track your brand, without booking expensive plane tickets there?
 We’ll let you in on a secret: use Attest.

 If you’re sending online surveys, you want to have the peace of mind that it is being completed by people who are in your target group.
-We’ve made sure of that, by giving you access to an audience of 125 million respondents in 58 countries.
+We’ve made sure of that, by giving you access to an audience of 125 million people in 58 countries.
 Using Attest, you can very specifically segment your audience for hyper relevant results.

 If you want to test some ideas or supplement your primary research insights with more qualitative data, focus groups can be a great way to move forward.
 Make sure that before flying out there you make sure you’re talking to relevant people who fit your target group description to a T.